-This fall, we are creating more complete versions of the proposed activities and materials, thanks to the excellent suggestions of the teachers we have consulted.
+This Fall, we are creating more complete versions of the proposed activities and materials, thanks to the excellent suggestions of the teachers we have consulted.

 Activities that will soon be ready for testing include, for elementary school students, a night sky observing challenge, the creation of a scale model of our Solar System and other planetary systems, and an activity to invent a planetary system, and for high school students, a guided discussion on types of exoplanets, and an activity on the possibility of extraterrestrial civilisations.
-All the information and materials will be provided, and teachers will be invited to give us their comments and suggestions through a web form, after they have facilitated the activity in their classroom.
+All the information and materials will be provided, and teachers will be invited to send us their comments and suggestions through a web form, after they have delivered the activity in their classroom.

 If you are a school staff member and would like to get involved in the project, we need you!

 There are many ways to get involved, such as testing an activity in your classroom, joining our community on Facebook to participate in discussions, or simply talking about our project with your colleagues.